Stephen hadn’t really considered riding a bicycle to work until someone mentioned the great pathways connecting his home to Brisbane city.

 “I had always thought of myself as ‘a car guy’ but in 2010 I made the mental decision to ride to work.”

-Riding the 12 kilometres to work initially seemed insurmountable so Stephen purchased an electric bike kit to help him get started.
+Riding the 12km to work initially seemed insurmountable so Stephen purchased an electric bike kit to help him get started.
 To his great surprise the ride wasn’t so bad… it was actually pretty good!

 After two weeks of riding he didn’t need the electric kit anymore so he took it off.